Leapfrog’s purchaser members, health plans, and transparency vendors use the Leapfrog Hospital Survey results to:

 Hospitals that submit a Leapfrog Hospital Survey by the June 30, 2016 first reporting deadline will receive a free Summary Competitive Benchmarking Report.
 These Summary Reports illustrate how a hospital compares to others in the nation in quality, resource use, and efficiency.
 The reports are generated by applying the Leapfrog Value-Based Purchasing Platform Methodology to 2016 Leapfrog Hospital Survey responses.
 The Summary Reports are e-mailed to the hospital CEO using the contact information and e-mail address provided by the hospital in the profile section of their survey.
 Obtain more information about Competitive Benchmarking Reports, the Leapfrog Value-Based Purchasing Platform Methodology, and more detailed performance reports here.

-Some measures from the Leapfrog Hospital Survey are used in the Hospital Safety Score.
-The Hospital Safety Score is a letter grade rating of how well hospitals protect patients from accidents, injuries, harm, and errors.
-Only general acute care hospitals are eligible to receive a Hospital Safety Score.
-The score is a composite made up of 30 different national patient safety measures and is publicly reported as an A, B, C, D or F letter grade.
-While the Hospital Safety Score is a separate program administered by Leapfrog, it does use some data from the Leapfrog Hospital Survey, in addition to data from other publicly available sources such as, the American Hospital Association and Centers for Medicare & Medicaid Services.
-For more information on the measures included and to download a copy of the methodology, visit the Hospital Safety Score website.
+Some measures from the Leapfrog Hospital Survey are used in the Leapfrog Hospital Safety Grade.
+The Safety Grade is a letter grade rating of how well hospitals protect patients from accidents, injuries, harm, and errors.
+Only general acute-care hospitals are eligible to receive a Safety Grade.
+The grade is a composite made up of 30 different national patient safety measures and is publicly reported as an A, B, C, D or F letter grade.
+While the Safety Grade is a separate program administered by Leapfrog, it does use some data from the Leapfrog Hospital Survey, in addition to data from other publicly available sources including the American Hospital Association and Centers for Medicare & Medicaid Services.
+For more information on the measures included and to download a copy of the methodology, visit the Leapfrog Hospital Safety Grade website.